Lindsey, Northwestern roll to easy win over Iowa

 EVANSTON, Ill.
+(AP) -- �� Northwestern has found much of its success this season behind strong guard play and stout defense.

-(AP) -- Scottie Lindsey scored 22, Bryant McIntosh had 20 and Northwestern rolled to a convincing 89-54 win over Iowa on Sunday.
+Both of those elements were at their absolute peak on Sunday, as Scottie Lindsey scored 22, Bryant McIntosh had 20 and the Wildcats dominated both ends of the court in a convincing 89-54 win over Iowa.

+"You close your eyes and you envision a night like tonight," Northwestern coach Chris Collins said.
+"That's what I dreamed of.
+It was as loud as it's been in (Welsh-Ryan Arena) since I've been here."

 Lindsey had a career-high eight rebounds while McIntosh, who was honored before the game for scoring his 1000th career point on Jan.
 5 against Minnesota, shot an efficient 9 for 11 from the field and added 10 assists for his first double-double this season.

+Peter Jok felt the brunt of that defensive effort.
+Entering Sunday with a Big Ten-best 22.9 points per game, Jok had just four points against the Wildcats, snapping a streak of 22 games where he scored in double figures.

+"Personally, I didn't have any energy tonight and I think they fed off that," Jok said.
+"I've just got to toughen up and be a better leader.
+I didn't think I was a very good leader tonight."

-Northwestern (15-4, 4-2 Big Ten) opened the contest with a quick 8-0 advantage and seldom wavered from there.
+Northwestern opened the contest with a quick 8-0 advantage and seldom wavered from there.
 Iowa nearly closed the gap in the first half, cutting the deficit to three, but the Wildcats quickly answered with a 14-1 run.

 The Wildcats have won three straight.
 Their last conference victory of 20 or more points came in a 98-59 rout on Feb.
 27, 2016 against Rutgers.